vlktomas/nix-examples/README.md

 ### Project dependencies

-There are three was to get dependencies when using Nix:
+There are three ways to get dependencies when using Nix:

  1. Dependecies can be easily specified by its name in Nix file (dependencies in Nixpkgs).
  2. Dependecies derivations can be generated from some file.
 For example for NPM you can use `node2nix`.